PROFID-project/PROFID/README.md

 Study 9- Temporal Trends in Sudden Cardiac Death Analysis (Ahmad)

+# Publications
+TBA

-### legacy scripts are included that may be of use to current analysts that detail previous imputation and sample size calculation processes.
+### legacy scripts are included in this repository that may be of use to analysts, that detail imputation and sample size calculation processes, from the initial PROFID study analysis.
-### A bibliography of pre 2020 papers used to inform the original study is available in this folder: https://www.dropbox.com/scl/fo/92jaytesu294f8pi8u1ra/AMb7UplNqDbqKSy7i_hBPQw/bibliography?rlkey=cjsdagohl25dagyghqkzzxymh&subfolder_nav_tracking=1&st=uft8b2qs&dl=0
+### A bibliography of pre-2020 papers used to inform the original study is available in this folder: https://www.dropbox.com/scl/fo/92jaytesu294f8pi8u1ra/AMb7UplNqDbqKSy7i_hBPQw/bibliography?rlkey=cjsdagohl25dagyghqkzzxymh&subfolder_nav_tracking=1&st=uft8b2qs&dl=0